 Colour is also something that needs to be taken into account.
 You want something that stands out from the rest of your page.
 Some colours traditionally work better than others and doing one’s research into the psychology of colour and how it affects people’s reactions and moods is essential in creating the feel you want.

-Also, the strategic use of imagery can help focus the user’s attention to the hotspot or focal points you want them engaging with.
+Also, the strategic use of imagery can help focus the user’s attention on the hotspot or focal points you want them to engage with.

-So we know we need to find a balance between design, the size the colour as well as use other elements to help us focus in on what’s important to our conversion process.
+So we know we need to find a balance between design, size and colour, as well as use other elements to help us focus in on what’s important to our conversion process.

 Let’s take a closer look at 2 distinctly different ways to effectively use CTA’s so much so that if you didn’t know what you were looking for, you would just think of them as website design elements of the website and this is the trick!
 You can now make your whole page a series of CTA’s incorporating them directly into the UX design.